sarihammad/pairs-trading-strategy/README.md

 # Pairs Trading Strategy

-A modular quantitative trading system that identifies statistically related stock pairs, and trades their spread using a mean-reversion strategy.
+A quantitative trading system that identifies statistically related stock pairs, and trades their spread using a mean-reversion strategy.

 ## Strategy Overview